adrien2p/medusa-extender/documentation/04-internal-modules.md

 ## Multi-tenancy

+> NOTE: With then extender, it is possible by default to build multi vendor, multi tenant
+> application.
+This module, only provide a specific approach for specific cases and does not
+> mean that it is not something you can do without that module.

 As part of the extender, you can choose to use a multi-tenancy architecture or a single-tenancy architecture depending on your needs.